 15.2 Furthermore, a liability of Roadsurfer for damages, in the context of the rental relationship, to ownership/property or other rights of the lessor/lessee by the other party shall be excluded.
+For the purpose of clarification: in particular, Roadsurfer accepts no responsibility for any limitations of liability/exclusions of the lessor in the Guidelines.
 The lessor and the lessee shall be liable to the other party for any damage caused by them.

 15.3 Roadsurfer shall be liable to the user in all cases of contractual and non-contractual liability in the case of intent and gross negligence in accordance with the statutory provisions for damages or compensation for wasted expenses.